 The centerpiece of the Gallifrey One convention is the Masquerade of Mandragora, our annual Saturday night costume competition and fashion show.
-For over two decades, Gallifrey One has featured the best and brightest from the world of costuming on our main stage, in an annual spectacle hosted by Tony Lee, which also features a live “half-time” presentation (while the judges go about their deliberations) that has previously included such spectacles as band performances, video events, and the Just a Minute game show, and this year will be the location of our Mysterious Theatre 337 stage show.
+For over two decades, Gallifrey One has featured the best and brightest from the world of costuming on our main stage, which also features a live “half-time” presentation (while the judges go about their deliberations) that has previously included such spectacles as band performances, video events, Mysterious Theatre 337 and the Just a Minute game show.

 Masquerade Contestant Entry Qualifications